Trials of Paul Manafort: FBI and special counsel investigation

 Paul Manafort is a lawyer, lobbyist, and political consultant.
 He often lobbied on behalf of controversial foreign leaders including former President of Ukraine Viktor Yanukovych, a pro-Russian politician with strong ties to Russian president Vladimir Putin.
-Manafort became an adviser to Yanukovych in 2004; after Yanokovych's overthrow he helped to organize an opposition party to the new government.
+Manafort became an adviser to Yanukovych in 2004.
+After Yanokovych's overthrow he helped to organize an opposition party to the new government.
 He was also involved in investment projects with Russian and Ukrainian oligarchs.

 The FBI reportedly began a criminal investigation into Manafort in 2014, shortly after Yanukovich was deposed.
 That investigation predated the 2016 election by several years and is ongoing.
 In addition, Manafort is also a person of interest in the FBI counterintelligence probe looking into the Russian government's interference in the 2016 presidential election.

 On January 19, 2017, the eve of Trump's presidential inauguration, it was reported that Manafort was under active investigation by multiple federal agencies including the Central Intelligence Agency, National Security Agency, Federal Bureau of Investigation (FBI), Director of National Intelligence and the financial crimes unit of the Treasury Department.
 Investigations were said to be based on intercepted Russian communications as well as financial transactions.
 It was later confirmed that Manafort was wiretapped by the FBI "before and after the [2016] election ... including a period when Manafort was known to talk to President Donald Trump".
-The surveillance of Manafort began in 2014, before Donald Trump announced his candidacy for President of United States.
+The surveillance of Manafort began in 2014, before Donald Trump announced his candidacy for President of the United States.

 Special Counsel Robert Mueller, who was appointed on May 17, 2017, by the Justice Department to oversee the investigation into Russian interference in the 2016 United States elections and related matters, took over the existing criminal probe involving Manafort.